alabou/NMOS-MatroxOnly/NMOS With Natural Groups.md

 ## Introduction

 [BCP-002-01][] Describes a method for grouping Sender and Receiver resources into natural groups in a very generic way.
-This specification strengten the requirements and provides a very percise defintion of natural grouping in Matrox products.
+This specification strengthen the requirements and provides a very precise definition of natural grouping in Matrox products.
 The objective is to make natural grouping of Senders and Receivers compatible and homogeneous with the concept of sub-Flows/sub-Streams of multiplexed Senders and Receivers.
 A Controller should be able to process and connect a group of independent Senders/Receivers in the same way it processes a group of multiplexed Flows/Streams.

 ## Use of Normative Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][RFC-2119].

 ## Definitions